ethanlee515/animerec/README.md

 ## Future Directions

-It could be nice to explore something similar to IDF-weighing.
+If time permits, we could explore something similar to IDF-weighting.
+This could be done by assigning popular series lower weights for the closest-neighbors algorithm to see if it improves the evaluation.
-That is, possibly assign popular series lower weights for the closest-neighbors algorithm and see if it improves the evaluation.
+We could also explore additional options for people to choose recommendations either from all users or only users who have watched a similar number of series, multiple target users in case people might want to look for recommendations for series to watch with friends, or genre filters that will allow people to find recommendations of a certain type.